WordPress/wporg-plugin-guidelines/guideline-11.md

     <li>Hidden affiliate links to other services (such as hosting, Amazon, etc)</li>
 </ul>

-Abuse of the notifications system often result in poor reviews from users.
+Abuse of the notifications system may result in poor reviews from users.
 Those reviews will not be removed.